NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Invoices.md

 Invoices
 ============

-The Invoice API is used for creating, updating and viewing invoice header information on the EPay Advantage website.
+The Invoice API is used for creating, updating, and viewing invoice header information on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update an Invoice
 --------------------

-* `POST /invoice` will create or update an invoice on the EPay Advantage website based on the request JSON payload.
+* `POST /invoice` will create or update an invoice on the EPay Advantage website based on the JSON request payload.
 If updating an invoice, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>